CSUN-SERL/Tutorials/README.md

 # C# and Unity

 A Mess of Links.
-Thanks Kevin K.
+Thanks Kevin K. Intro is background information on C# and Unity.
+Software is a series of pluigins, IDE's, libraries, etc that are helpful.
+Unity 2017 is the last section with the most recent version.

 Intro:
 - https://en.wikipedia.org/wiki/.NET_Framework